friedbrice/friedbrice.github.io/_posts/2015-05-24-more-hemingway.md

 {% endhighlight %}

-When an instance of `Words` is declared, it's given an internal variable called `words` which stores the current state, a list of words that we've passed.
+When an instance of `Words` is declared, it's given an internal variable called `words` which stores the current state, _ie,_ the list of all the words that we've passed to the object via its sole method `_`.
 The method `_` has the behavior of `sayIt` from above, but applies changes to the instance rather than to a global variable.
 Thus, in the Python3 interactive prompt, we get the desired behavior:

 {% highlight python linenos %}
 >>> sayIt = Words()